 - 2d.
 Member States shall ensure that the right to obtain an annual supplementary remuneration as referred to in paragraph 2b is administered by collecting societies. - 2e.
-Where a performer is entitled to recurring payments, neither advance payments nor any contractually agreed deductions shall be deducted from the payments made to the performer following the 50th year after the phonogram was lawfully published or, failing such publication, the 50th year after it was lawfully communicated to the public.'. - (3) The following paragraphs shall be added to Article 10: - '5.
-Article 3(1) to (2e) in the version thereof in force on ... shall apply to fixations of performances and phonograms in regard to which the performer and the phonogram producer are still protected, by virtue of those provisions in the version thereof in force on ..., as at ...and to fixations of performances and phonograms which come into being after that date.
+Where a performer is entitled to recurring payments, neither advance payments nor any contractually agreed deductions shall be deducted from the payments made to the performer following the 50th year after the phonogram was lawfully published or, failing such publication, the 50th year after it was lawfully communicated to the public." - (3) The following paragraphs shall be added to Article 10: - "5.
+Article 3(1) to 3(2e) in the version provided for by Directive .../.../EC shall apply to fixations of performances and phonograms in regard to which the performer and the phonogram producer are still protected, by virtue of these provisions, on ... and to fixations of performances and phonograms which come into being after that date. - 6.
+Article 1(7), as added by Directive .../.../EC, shall apply to musical compositions with words of which at least the musical composition or the lyrics are protected in at least one Member State before ..., and to musical compositions with words which come into being after that date.